 Sobo (aka Mr.

-Buboo and Sobolicious) is our thirteen year old
+Buboo and Sobolicious) is our fourteen year old

 Siberian Husky.
 Sobo originally came from Frederick